MicrosoftDocs/entra-docs/docs/identity-platform/v2-overview.md

   - Work or school accounts, provisioned through Microsoft Entra ID
   - Personal Microsoft accounts (Skype, Xbox, Outlook.com)
   - Social or local accounts, by using Azure AD B2C
+  - Social or local customer accounts, by using Microsoft Entra External ID

 - **Open-source libraries**: Microsoft Authentication Library (MSAL) and support for other standards-compliant libraries.
+- **Microsoft identity platform endpoint** - The Microsoft identity platform endpoint is OIDC certified.
+It works with the Microsoft Authentication Libraries (MSAL) or any other standards-compliant library.
+It implements human readable scopes, in accordance with industry standards.
-- **Application management portal**: A registration and configuration experience in the Microsoft Entra admin center, along with the other Azure management capabilities.
+- **Application management portal**: A registration and configuration experience in the Microsoft Entra admin center, along with the other application management capabilities.
 - **Application configuration API and PowerShell**: Programmatic configuration of your applications through the Microsoft Graph API and PowerShell so you can automate your DevOps tasks.
-- **Developer content**: Technical documentation including quickstarts, tutorials, how-to guides, and code samples.
+- **Developer content**: Technical documentation including quickstarts, tutorials, how-to guides, API reference, and code samples.

 > [!VIDEO https://www.youtube.com/embed/uDU1QTSw7Ps]